• Menu

 • Using a dry rag or cloth, wipe the damp area.
 Rub the rag against the wet surface until there is no moisture left.

-Once the wood has dried extremely, you will have successfully gotten rid of acrylic paint using soap and rag.
+Once the wood has dried, you will successfully remove acrylic paint using soap and a rag.

 • Pour some olive oil on the rag.